Check out the new content in the Noteworthy Tab!

 DOWNERS GROVE AND ST. JOSEPH PARISH CHURCH AND SCHOOL - 100 YEARS AGO

-Just refound a map that I found in the DuPage County basement records room a few years ago, and it is pretty neat.
+I found this map in the DuPage County basement records room a few years ago, and it is pretty neat.
 I've circled the location of St. Joseph's Church and School.
 The amount of vacant land is amazing!
 I'll put the unblemished picture in the "Photos 1950-58" Teachers & Edifices Tab, and you should be able to open the image and zoom-in.
 Enjoy!

 This preamble was originally written for our 50th Reunion.
 Today, its message is still valid.